What affects cost planning for moves in Harlow

 | Parking access | Distance from van to door, permit setup, time to secure a legal space, need to re-park | Longer carries and waiting add labour minutes to each load, increasing billed hours |

-| Building layout | Stairs, narrow turns, corridor length, lift size and availability | Slow movement and extra trips reduce throughput, extending loading/unloading time |
+| Building layout | Stairs, narrow turns, corridor length, lift size and availability | Slow movement and extra trips reduce throughput, extending loading and unloading time |

-| Van size / movers | Too small a van requires extra trips; too few movers slow handling; right-sizing increases throughput | Labour is time-based; matching van and team to volume reduces repeated journeys |
+| Van size / movers | Too small a van requires extra trips; too few movers slow handling; right-sizing increases throughput | Labour is time-based, so matching van and team to the load reduces repeated journeys |

 | Route timing | School-run congestion, peak-hour junctions, roadworks, restricted delivery windows | Unpredictable travel or compressed loading slots extend the overall schedule |